LTPPPP/TracePost-larvaeChain/SECURITY.md

 ## Reporting a Vulnerability

-### Báo cáo lỗ hổng bảo mật
+### Security Vulnerability Reporting

-**QUAN TRỌNG**: Không tạo public GitHub issue cho lỗ hổng bảo mật.
+**IMPORTANT**: Do not create public GitHub issues for security vulnerabilities.

-Nếu bạn phát hiện lỗ hổng bảo mật, vui lòng báo cáo một cách có trách nhiệm bằng cách:
+If you discover a security vulnerability, please report it responsibly by:

-#### Cách báo cáo ưu tiên
+#### Preferred Reporting Methods
-1. **GitHub Security Advisory**: Sử dụng tính năng "Security" > "Report a vulnerability" trên GitHub repository
+1. **GitHub Security Advisory**: Use the "Security" > "Report a vulnerability" feature on the GitHub repository
-2. **Email**: Gửi email đến tracepost.pro@gmail.com với thông tin chi tiết
+2. **Email**: Send email to tracepost.pro@gmail.com with detailed information

-#### Thông tin cần cung cấp
+#### Required Information
-- Mô tả chi tiết về lỗ hổng
+- Detailed description of the vulnerability
-- Các bước để tái tạo lỗ hổng
+- Steps to reproduce the vulnerability
-- Phiên bản bị ảnh hưởng
+- Affected versions
-- Potential impact và severity
+- Potential impact and severity
-- Proof of concept (nếu có)
+- Proof of concept (if available)
-- Đề xuất giải pháp (nếu có)
+- Suggested solution (if available)

-### Quy trình xử lý
+### Processing Workflow

-1. **Xác nhận (24-48 giờ)**: Chúng tôi sẽ xác nhận đã nhận được báo cáo
+1. **Acknowledgment (24-48 hours)**: We will confirm receipt of the report
-2. **Đánh giá (3-5 ngày)**: Phân tích và đánh giá mức độ nghiêm trọng
+2. **Assessment (3-5 days)**: Analyze and assess severity level
-3. **Sửa chữa (1-2 tuần)**: Phát triển và test patch
+3. **Fix (1-2 weeks)**: Develop and test patch
-4. **Disclosure (sau khi fix)**: Công bố thông tin sau khi đã có patch
+4. **Disclosure (after fix)**: Public disclosure after patch is available

 ### Responsible Disclosure Timeline

-- **90 ngày**: Thời gian tối đa để fix lỗ hổng critical
+- **90 days**: Maximum time to fix critical vulnerabilities
-- **180 ngày**: Thời gian tối đa cho lỗ hổng ít nghiêm trọng hơn
+- **180 days**: Maximum time for less severe vulnerabilities
-- **Coordinated disclosure**: Sẽ thông báo trước khi public disclosure
+- **Coordinated disclosure**: Prior notification before public disclosure

 ## Security Measures

 ### Smart Contract Security

 #### Auditing
-- Smart contracts được audit bởi third-party security firms
+- Smart contracts are audited by third-party security firms
-- Regular security reviews cho major updates
+- Regular security reviews for major updates
-- Bug bounty program cho việc tìm lỗ hổng
+- Bug bounty program for vulnerability discovery

 #### Best Practices
-- Sử dụng OpenZeppelin contracts khi có thể
+- Use OpenZeppelin contracts when possible
 - Implement proper access controls
 - Reentrancy protection
 - Integer overflow/underflow protection